 Eileen said: “I am completely surprised.
 I’d never anticipated that at 91 I would even be considered for anything like this.
 Older people who are able to continue learning really extend their life I consider.
 It’s no good just sitting back and doing nothing.”

-“I cannot speak too highly of the Cardiff Centre for Lifelong Learning.
+“I cannot speak too highly of Continuing & Professional Education.
 The encouragement and support which I have encountered throughout the Centre both from tutors and support staff has been magnificent.
 Furthermore, I have managed to meet and make friends with so many interesting people.
-Without doubt, my quality of life has been improved by taking part in Lifelong Learning programmes.”
+Without doubt, my quality of life has been improved by taking part in learning programmes.”

 Among those that nominated her for the British Empire Medal is Dr David Wyatt.
 He said: “Anyone who has met Eileen knows that she is a very special person.
 Her sharp intellect, rapier wit, and well honed social skills remain undiminished by time.
 We all owe her a huge debt of gratitude for her contribution to Britain’s war effort.
 Moreover, in later life, her studies have provided her with the skills bring that important story, of the unsung girls from the RAF’s filter room, to the attention of the public.
 She has done this through her remarkable books, tireless presentations to schools and community groups and countless media appearances.
 Eileen is a remarkable communicator and inspiration, not just to adult learners, but to us all.
 It is a great privilege to have campaigned and worked with her over the last four years and to have played some small part in her receiving this award.”